-A colleague of mine told me about a long-standing problem she had with a well known pensions and life insurance provider which features a female grim reaper in its adverts.
+A colleague of mine told me about a long-standing problem with misdirected post and data protection she had with a well known pensions and life insurance provider which features a female grim reaper in its adverts.
 Can you guess the brand that I am referring to?

 She was continually receiving post for a Doctor with a foreign sounding name and no action was taken despite numerous requests.
-However, she was able to get an outstanding result within minutes after we discussed my blog on the misuse of data and the GDPR Act 2018;
+However, she was able to get an outstanding result within minutes after we discussed the misuse of data and the GDPR Act 2018.

 She rang Customer Services at 8am and explained yet again that she was continually receiving post for an individual who has never lived there for many years, has requested the records be updated on numerous occasions without success and takes exception to her private address being used for other people’s post before uttering a four letter word that struck fear in to the heart of the recipient by sarcastically saying, “I take it you have heard of GDPR?“

 Quoting the correct legislation that is a hot topic in financial services elicited an initial offer of £25 and was asked if she would be happy with that?